theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-cluster-security-update-certs-azure.md

 <properties
-   pageTitle="Hinzufügen, Rollover und Entfernen von Zertifikaten, die in einem Service Fabric-Cluster in Azure verwendet werden | Microsoft Azure" description="Beschreibt das Hochladen eines sekundären Clusterzertifikats und dann das Rollover des alten primären Zertifikats." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Add , rollover and remove certificates used in a Service Fabric cluster in Azure | Microsoft Azure" description="Describes how to upload a secondary cluster certificate and then rollover the old primary certificate." services="service-fabric" documentationCenter=".net" authors="ChackDan"